-University of Advancing Technology (UAT) will take prompt and appropriate action to address all reports of Sexual Misconduct in a fair and impartial manner.
-UAT's policy reflects its commitment to support and encourage individuals who have been subjected to Sexual Misconduct to come forward.
-UAT takes all allegations of Sexual Misconduct seriously and responds appropriately.
-UAT's policy is also intended to ensure that individuals accused of engaging in Sexual Misconduct are not prejudged; that they have notice and a full and fair opportunity to respond to allegations before findings and conclusions are reached; and that decisions are based on the evidence gathered in a process that is fair to both Reporting Parties and Responding Parties.
-All Respondents are presumed not responsible.
-UAT will conduct a fair, impartial, timely and thorough investigation.
+UAT will take prompt and appropriate action to address all complaints of sex discrimination in an equitable and impartial manner.
+UAT's Policy reflects its commitment to support and encourage individuals who have been subjected to sex discrimination to come forward.
+UAT takes all allegations of sex discrimination seriously and responds appropriately.

+UAT's Policy is intended to ensure that individuals accused of engaging in sex discrimination are not prejudged; that they have notice and equal opportunity to respond to allegations before findings and conclusions are reached; and that decisions are based on the evidence gathered in a process that is fair to both Complainant and Respondent.
+All Respondents are presumed not responsible for the alleged sex discrimination until a determination is made at the conclusion of the grievance procedures.